A year in New Zealand gave me plenty of time to visit quite a lot of this spectacular country.

 If you need more information to help you plan your New Zealand adventure, look no further than my series of New Zealand guides, which cover everything from finding free internet to buying and selling a vehicle, to the perfect one month itinerary in New Zealand.

 If you’d like some physical resources to further plan your trip, then the following should help:

 - This collection of New Zealand travel guides on Amazon.com (Amazon UK for EU readers)

 - The Lonely Planet Guide to New Zealand on Amazon.com (UK / EU link)

 - The Rough Guide to New Zealand on Amazon.com (UK / EU link)

 If you prefer your guides less physical and a bit more online, then the following are good resources:

 - The official New Zealand tourism portal

-Those therefore were my highlights of New Zealand’s north island.
+Those therefore were some of my must see sights on New Zealand’s north island.
 Think I missed something?
 Let me know in the comments below, and do check out the south island version!